Thanks to: S10wildside

 Part 2 Fine tuning and final setting of camshaft sensor

 In order to fine tune the camshaft sensor and lock it down in the fully correct postion you will need access to a scanner which is able to view live data and read the CMP Retard Offset data from the PCM.
 There are a few scanners that can do this, however I do not have an all inclusive list of them, the most common ones that are used for this are the TechII from GM, and EFILive.
 If you do not have a scanner that is capable of this, you have a few options.
-You can get one, like the EFILive scan tool, or scan and tune, available in our store, or after completing the rough postition alignment from step 1, you can take the truck to a shop which has access to the proper scanning equipment to have them set it, this should only take a short time to perform, however most shops have a minimum labor charge which can be quite expensive.
+You can get one, like the EFILive scan tool, or scan and tune, or after completing the rough postition alignment from step 1, you can take the truck to a shop which has access to the proper scanning equipment to have them set it, this should only take a short time to perform, however most shops have a minimum labor charge which can be quite expensive.
 Because there are different scanners which are able to read the CMP offset, the instructions below will be generalized and not specific to any one scanner.
 If you require further help, please feel free to ask in our forum.

 Okay, before you start up the truck, go ahead and loosen the distributor hold down JUST A LITTLE BIT, you want it to keep the distributor lightly in place, but not too tight so you can turn the distributor body by hand.
 With the rough alignment in part 1 complete, your truck should be able to run.
 Go ahead and start the truck and let it idle, connect the scanner to your OBDII port, a long cord will be very helpful as you'll want to view the data live as you're trying to set the cam postion.
 Start up the scanner and connect it to the PCM so it shows the live PCM data, make sure it is properly showing the CMP retard offset data.
 Run the scanner or laptop out to the engine compartment and find a safe and viewable place to prop it up while you get ready to adjust the distributor body.
 Have a friend get in the cab and rev and hold the engine at 1000-1200RPM, if using EFILive, the Bidirectional controls can be set to hold the RPM to that value, you want to keep the RPMs above 1000, but not higher than 1200.
 Watch the scanner data while the engine is held at that RPM, you'll see the CMP offset is a number readout in degrees.
 You want it to be as close to zero as possible, but it is VERY sensitive, so being directly on zero may not be possible, anywhere from -2 degrees to +2 degrees is within specification.
 Go ahead and adjust the distributor body clockwise or couterclockwise while watching the CMP offset live data, once you get it set to spec, go ahead and tighten down the distributor hold down, keep watching the CMP offset while you tighten it to ensure that the correct setting retained until the distributor is solidly held down.